digidigital/Print-existing-PDF-with-PyQT6-Qt6-/README.md

 * Support PageSelection, CurrentPage
 * Catch cancel actions, etc.
 * Generate vector output if you print to PDF (all bitmap)
+* Necessarily work with frozen applications (pyinstaller, cxfreeze, etc.) due to problems of "freezers" when it comes to freezing applications with multiple threads
+* No distinction is made between large and small pages - the content is enlarged or reduced until it fills the print area.

 It uses code(-snippets) from:
 * https://realpython.com/python-pyqt-qthread/